- “Why did this have to happen?”

 There is also deep grief when there is a life-altering situation that leaves us with an unwanted, unwelcomed, permanent change. i.e., divorce, having a debilitating illness that results in a loss of your health or independence, being betrayed by someone you trusted, being kicked out, or scapegoated from your family, being forced to leave a career that you loved, etc. Grief is not limited to death but can feel like a death.
 A death of the way it was, when things were better.

 With grief comes a sweeping mix of emotions.
 It can be an incredibly lonely and isolating experience.
 Our world stops for a while everything continues on around us.
 We live in a society that wants us to get back to normal as soon as possible.
 We’re expected to go back to work immediately, keep moving, to get on with our lives.
 But it doesn’t work that way.
 We need time to move through the pain of loss.
 We need to understand the pain of absence.

 Therapy can provide a safe place to open up and talk about your feelings at this time with someone who can understand and be with you through the ups and downs of your experience.
 Someone who realizes that it’s not about just “getting through this” but looking at the changes you are facing as a result.
 And eventually helping you find the strength and courage you may feel you have lost, to go on.

 We often try and move through these experiences, trying to make sense of the loss, but without any guidance or framework for how to understand them.
-It ca be particularly hard to cope if you grew up in a family that had tragedy, but no one ever discussed it.
-Grief comes not only with the deaths of family and friends, but also with the inevitable life changes we all endure.
+It can be particularly hard to cope if you grew up in a family that had a tragedy, but no one ever discussed it.
+Grief comes not only with the deaths of family and friends but also with the inevitable life changes we all endure.